-- Dorad's revenues for the year ended December 31, 2023 - approximately NIS 2,722.4 million. - Dorad's operating profit for the year ended December 31, 2023 - approximately NIS 438.9 million.
+- Dorad's revenues for the year ended December 31, 2024 - approximately NIS 2,863.8 million. - Dorad's operating profit for the year ended December 31, 2024 - approximately NIS 620.3 million.

 Based on the information provided by Dorad, the demand for electricity by Dorad's customers is seasonal and is affected by, inter alia, the climate prevailing in that season.
-Since January 1, 2023, the months of the year are split into three seasons as follows: the summer season - the months of June, July, August and September; the winter season - the months of December, January and February; and intermediate seasons - (spring and autumn), the months from March to May and from October to November.
+Since January 1, 2023, the months of the year are split into three seasons as follows: summer - June-September; winter - December-February; and intermediate (spring and autumn) - March-May and October-November.
 There is a higher demand for electricity during the winter and summer seasons, and the average electricity consumption is higher in these seasons than in the intermediate seasons and is even characterized by peak demands due to extreme climate conditions of heat or cold.
 In addition, Dorad's revenues are affected by the change in load and time tariffs - TAOZ (an electricity tariff that varies across seasons and across the day in accordance with demand hour clusters), as, on average, TAOZ tariffs are higher in the summer season than in the intermediate and winter seasons.
 Due to various reasons, including the effects of the increase in the Israeli CPI impacting interest payments by Dorad on its credit facility, the results included herein may not be indicative of full year results in the future or comparable to full year results in the past.

-The financial statements of Dorad include a note concerning the impact of the war in Israel, which commenced on October 7, 2023, on Dorad's operations.
-The note states that the "Iron Swards" war commenced on October 7, 2023, by a surprise attack by the Hamas terror organization against the State of Israel, following which a substantial recruitment of reserves was made and the State of Israel declared a war situation.
-During the days of fighting, thousands of rockets were launched towards the State of Israel, and shrapnel landed several times in the area of the Dorad power plant and caused immaterial damage to property and equipment, but did not impact the ongoing operation of the power plant.
-The security situation resulted in a decrease in the scope of economic and business activity in Israel and caused, among other things, a disruption in the supply and production chain, a decrease in the scope of national transportation, a shortage of personnel, a decrease in the value of financial assets and an increase in the exchange rate of foreign currencies relative to the NIS.
-Due to the war and in accordance with notifications provided by the Israeli Ministry of Energy to the operator of the "Tamar" natural gas field, the natural gas extraction from the reservoir was temporarily halted and thereafter renewed.
-This did not have a material impact on Dorad's operations, which continued operating the power plant based on natural gas purchased from Energean Israel Ltd. Dorad estimated, based on the information it had as of February 29, 2024 (the date of approval of Dorad's financial statements as of December 31, 2023), that the current events and the security escalation in Israel have an impact on its results but that the impact on its short-term business results will be immaterial.
-Dorad further notes that as this event is not under the control of Dorad, and factors such as the continuation of the war and hostilities or their cessation may affect Dorad's assessments, as of the date of the financial statements, Dorad had no ability to assess the extent of the impact of the war on its business activity and its medium and long-term results.
-Dorad continues to regularly monitor the developments and examine the effects on its operations and the value of its assets.
+The financial statements of Dorad include a note concerning the war situation in Israel, which commenced on October 7, 2023, stating that Dorad estimated, based on the information it had as of February 27, 2025 (the date of approval of Dorad's financial statements as of December 31, 2024), that the current events and the security escalation in Israel have an impact on its results but that the impact on its short-term business results will be immaterial.
+Dorad further notes that as this event is not under the control of Dorad, and factors such as the war and hostilities being resumed may affect Dorad's assessments, and that as of the date of its financial statements, Dorad is unable to assess the extent of the impact of the war on its business activities and on its medium and long-term results.
+Dorad continues to regularly monitor the developments and is examining the effects on its operations and the value of its assets.